Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • Improper installation can lead to serious injuries or fatalities.

-Following car seat requirements in Illinois is crucial for the safety of child passengers.
-These guidelines are designed to ensure that kids are properly protected in the event of a car accident, reducing the risk of severe injuries or even fatalities.
+Following car seat requirements Illinois is crucial for child passenger safety.
+These guidelines are designed to ensure that most children are properly protected in the event of a car accident, reducing the risk of severe injuries or fatalities.

 • Children under 2 must be placed in a rear-facing child restraint system unless they weigh more than 40 pounds or are at least 40 inches tall.